Sandra Horning, Children’s Book Author

 Most of my inspiration comes from whatever is going on in my life at the moment.
 The Giant Hug was inspired by my young son giving hugs and my father working for the post office.
 Raising my pet chickens inspired me to write Chicks!
 (Check out the trailer my boys made me for Mother’s Day: Chicks! video).
-My newest book, The Biggest Pumpkin, was inspired by several nearby gardens and all the “biggest” vegetable contests at the agricultural fairs.
+The Biggest Pumpkin was inspired by several nearby gardens and all the “biggest” vegetable contests at the agricultural fairs.

 Have you always dreamed of being an author?